-The heatwave in 2022 saw temperatures in Merton rise to 40°C and there were serious implications for the health of many people in the borough.
+This year's heatwave saw temperatures in Merton rise to 40°C and there were serious implications for the health of many people in the borough.
 With similar weather events predicted for the years ahead, we live in unprecedented times where the cooling effects of tree canopies are an essential part of life.
 Quite simply, looking after our trees properly has never been more important than now.